apoorwa1/apoorwa1/README.md

 ### Hi there 👋 my name is Apoorwa and I am a software developer.
-I have degree in Electronics & Communication engineering I am currently a student at the School of Code.
+I have degree in Electronics & Communication engineering.

+I am currently a student at the School of Code.
 In the bootcamp we have covered JavaScript, ReactJS, Nodejs working in teams following agile methodology.

 - 🔭 I’m currently working on a recipe app using Next.js, Postgres